 MPI is the lead agency for biosecurity.
-We administer the Biosecurity Act 1993 and advise the Minister for Primary Industries on biosecurity issues.
+We administer the Biosecurity Act 1993 and advise the Minister for Biosecurity on biosecurity issues.
 We provide inspectors at the border who manage risks from people, planes, vessels (like ships) and goods coming into the country.
 We also maintain a system for rapidly responding to detections of new, harmful pests and diseases.

 Other groups also play a role in our biosecurity system:

 - other government departments may become involved when a pest or disease affects their responsibilities

 - regional councils play a major part in pest management within their regions

 - industry organisations will sometimes take the lead in managing harmful pests or diseases that affect their members

 - iwi or community groups may work with MPI to manage or eradicate harmful organisms that are of concern to them

 - landowners and occupiers who have a responsibility to manage pests on their properties.

 The Biosecurity Act provides the legal framework for MPI and others to help keep harmful organisms out of New Zealand.
 And the framework for how we respond, and manage them, if any do make it into the country.
 It covers: